aws-samples/shopfloor-connectivity/docs/README.md

 </tr>

 <tr class="odd">
-<td>AssetAlias</td>
+<td>AssetPropertyAlias</td>
 <td>Template for alias  of created or updated asset properties.</td>
 <td>String</td>
 <td>
-The value is as template used to create the external ID for the created assset property.
+The value is as template used to create the external ID for the created asset property.
 In template, besides placeholders for environment variables (${name}) the following placeholders are
 available: